codsen/codsen.com/src/articles/2021-04-04-iife-not-umd.md

 Namely.

-Developers write React application, unit-test components through RTL, end-to-end test the web app through cypress, then use _esbuild_ to bundle the JS file for distribution to _prod_.
+Developers write React application, unit-test components through RTL, end-to-end test the web app through cypress, then (let's say) use _esbuild_ to bundle the JS file for distribution to _prod_.
 That JS file is pretty much guaranteed to be _solid_; it does not need any unit testing because RTL/cypress nailed the bugs.

 However, there's another scenario, after-work open-source hacking: